spipm/BraekerCTF_2024_public/challenges/binaries-reversing/embryobot/readme.md

 ## Technical

-This 32 bit PE binary is a 76 byte pwnable that immediately overwrites itself with input from stdin.
+This 32 bit ELF binary is a 76 byte pwnable that immediately overwrites itself with input from stdin.
 Users only get two bytes, which they can use to jmp back to the start of their input.

 ## Story